Making Sense of a Networked World since 2010

 Over the last few weeks, a series of stories by The Guardian, CBC, and The Logic has highlighted an explosion of fraudulent Facebook and Instagram ads...

-[New Report] The State of Generative AI Use in Canada 2025: Exploring Public Attitudes and Adoption Trends
+[New Report] The State of Social Media in Canada 2025.

 Two-thirds of Canadians have experimented with generative AI, but most don’t...